Alain Prost: Prost Grand Prix

 Prost became the president of Prost Grand Prix at the start of 1998.
 With Peugeot supplying the engines for Prost GP, Mugen-Honda decided to supply the Jordan team.
 Prost GP scored a single point during the season when Jarno Trulli finished sixth in Belgium.

 was a crucial year for Prost GP.
-Prost hired John Barnard as a technical consultant, Barnard's B3 Technologies company helping Loic Bigois with the design of the Prost AP02.
+Prost hired John Barnard as a technical consultant, Barnard's B3 Technologies company helping Loïc Bigois with the design of the Prost AP02.
 Panis and Trulli agreed to stay on with the team for the season.
 The car was not a major concern but the Peugeot V10 engine proved to be heavy and unreliable.

 Peugeot's final year as Prost's engine supplier in 2000 saw some optimism.
 Prost hired his 1991 Ferrari teammate Jean Alesi to drive the lead car and German Nick Heidfeld, who had won the 1999 Formula 3000 championship, to partner him.
 The season proved to be yet another disastrous one: the AP03 proved to be unreliable and ill handling.
-Things weren't helped when the drivers collided with each other in the Austrian Grand Prix.
+Things were not helped when the drivers collided with each other in the Austrian Grand Prix.
 Newly hired technical director Alan Jenkins was fired midway through the year.
 Prost restructured the team, hiring Joan Villadelprat as the managing director and replacing Jenkins with Henri Durand as the team's new technical director.